triggermesh/docs/docs/sources/awssqs.md

-# Event Source for AWS SQS
+# Event Source for Amazon SQS

-The event source captures messages sent to a [AWS SQS queue][sqs-docs] and sends them as CloudEvents to an event sink.
+The event source captures messages sent to a [Amazon SQS queue][sqs-docs] and sends them as CloudEvents to an event sink.

 ## Prerequisite(s)